rcardin/rcardin.github.io/_drafts/and-monads-for-all-state-monad.markdown

     - design
     - programming
     - fp
 summary: "This article starts a series on a topic that is very hot among the developers' community: functional programming.
 In details, we will focus on monads.
 The main aim of monads is to make simpler the composition of pure functions, that are mathematical functions that cannot have any side effect.
 We start with a classic: The State Monad.
-As its name suggests, using this object, we will be able to manage the state of a program effectively, without breaking one of the paradigm main principles, immutability."
+As its name suggests, using this object, we will be able to manage the state of a program effectively, without breaking one of the main principles of the paradigm, immutability."
 social-share: true
 social-title: "...And Monads for All: The State Monad"
 social-tags: "FP, design, Programming, monad"
 math: false
 ---

 This article starts a series on a topic that is very hot among the developers' community: functional programming.
 In details, we will focus on _monads_.
 This very complex object coming from the Category Theory is so important in functional programming that is very hard to program without it in this kind of paradigm.
 Its main aim is to make simpler the composition of pure functions, that are mathematical functions that cannot have any _side effect_.
 We start with a classic: _The State Monad_.
-As its name suggests, using this object, we will be able to manage the state of a program effectively, without breaking one of the paradigm main principles, _immutability_.
+As its name suggests, using this object, we will be able to manage the state of a program effectively, without breaking one of the main principles of the paradigm , _immutability_.

 ## The context